Conductor

 Moved by a strong conviction about the vitality that classical music can foster in our communities, Fernanda created La Trama Ensamble in 2013.
 She led this passion project for four years as its artistic and musical director.

-Trained as a pianist, Fernanda holds Bachelor’s degrees from La Plata University in Orchestral and Choral Conducting, a Master’s degree in Orchestral Conducting from Penn State University, and she is completing Doctoral studies in Orchestral Conducting at The University of Iowa, under the mentorship of Dr. Mélisse Brunet, Dr. William LaRue Jones and Prof. David Becker.
+Trained as a pianist with viola as secondary instrument, Fernanda holds two Bachelor’s degrees from La Plata University in Orchestral and Choral Conducting, a Master’s degree in Orchestral Conducting from Penn State University, and a Doctoral degree in Orchestral Conducting from The University of Iowa.